ssricardo/ssricardo.github.io/_posts/2018-07-04-maven-plugin-java-sources.md

 Each plugin has one or more goals.
 Goal represent an action itself.
 These goals may be attached to a phase, this is not required though.

-> Before creating a custom plugin, you are supposed to have a good understanding of how to use Maven plugins (goals and phases).
+> Before creating a custom plugin, you are should have a good understanding of how to use Maven plugins (goals and phases).

 ## Custom Maven plugin